-Ras Al Khaimah to build world's longest zip line
+Dare you ride the world's longest zip line?

-(CNN) — Fancy zipping across Jebel Jais -- the UAE's highest mountain -- whizzing past canyons and admiring wildlife down below?
+(CNN) — It's going to take some nerve to attach yourself to a zip wire, then whiz at velocities of close to 100 miles per hour down the UAE's highest mountain.

+It'll probably take almost as much nerve to stump up $177 for the brief but terrifying ride.

-Come December, adrenaline junkies should be able to test their nerve on the world's longest zip line -- in Ras Al Khaimah, United Arab Emirates.
+But adrenaline junkies can now experience the whole speed-and-spending package on what is now the world's longest zip line in Ras Al Khaimah in the United Arab Emirates.

-The zip line is just one of several new adventure-based activities in the pipeline for this rocky emirate.
+This exhilarating adventure at Jebel Jais mountain will allow particpants to fly face-down, in a superhero position, at speeds of up to 150 kilometers per hour (93 mph).

+To share the thrill, there are two lines, side-by-side, allowing people to fly with friends and family.

 Fastest zip line in the world

+The new attraction is open to all ages, so long as riders meet minimum weight of 45 kilograms (about 100 pounds) and maximum weight of 150 kilograms, and a minimum height of 120 centimeters (nearly four feet).

+It's just one of several new adventure-based activities in the pipeline for this rocky emirate.

-Ras Al Khaimah is planning to build the longest zip line in the world.
+The new Ras Al Khaimah zip line has been crowned the world's longest.

-The zip line is still in the design process -- and its exact length is described by the RAKTDA as a "closely guarded secret" -- but its mountainous setting will offer something different from its urban counterparts across the world.
+The mountainous setting of the zip wire offers something different from its urban counterparts across the world.

-"We don't have a zip line going through two towers, it's in the mountains," explains Mattar.
+"We don't have a zip line going through two towers, it's in the mountains," Haitham Mattar, CEO of RAKTDA tells CNN Travel.

-The current holder of the Guiness world record for longest zip line is The Monster zip wire in Puerto Rico, which is a mammoth 2.5 kilometers long -- or 28 soccer fields.
-Determined to go one better, RAKTDA has teamed up with Toro Verde, the team behind The Monster, to develop the new attraction.
+The previous holder of the Guiness world record for longest zip line was The Monster zip wire in Puerto Rico, which is a mammoth 2.5 kilometers long.

+Determined to go one better, RAKTDA teamed up with Toro Verde, the team behind The Monster, to develop the new attraction.

 Ras Al Khaimah is less well-known for its tourism than its neighbor, Dubai, but the emirate has set itself the ambitious goal of attracting one million visitors by the end of 2018.

 Mattar insists that showcasing the area's natural beauty -- and protecting this landscape for generations to come -- is at the heart of the project.